dnywh/surf-dot/README.md

 - A Raspberry Pi Zero W or better
 - A Waveshare ePaper display

+## Options

+Enable `showWindTail` to see a visual of the wind direction.
+Note that wind direction quality is already taken into account in the `dotSize` calculation, with offshore winds preferred.

 ## How do I customise the surf report location?

-Surf Dot is set to Coolum Beach, Qld, Australia.
+Surf Grid is set to Coolum Beach, Qld, Australia.

 First you'll need to [search](https://www.willyweather.com.au/api/docs/v2.html#search) Willy Weather for the `id` of the coastal location that you'd like to base your surf report off.
 Then replace the value of `locationId` in [app.py](/src/zero/app.py) to this new `id`.